sonic-net/SONiC/doc/nat/nat_design_spec.md

 ## 3.1 Design overview
 The design overview at a high level is as below.
 The details are explained in the following subsections.
 - Configuration tables and schema for provisioning the static and dynamic NAT/NAPT entries.
-- Design is centered around the iptables and connection tracking modules in the kernel.
+- Design is centered around the iptables and connection tracking module in the kernel.
-- NAT applications configures the NAT configuration rules using iptables in the kernel.
+- NAT application configures the NAT configuration rules using iptables in the kernel.
 - The iptables and connection tracking modules in the kernel are leveraged to handle the NAT miss packets to create the NAT/NAPT entries, that are added to the hardware.

 ## 3.2 DB Changes